Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Leave-one-out Singular Subspace Perturbation Analysis

 Consider two matrices as in (\ref{eqn:Y_hat_Y}) such that they are equal to each other except that $\hat Y$ has an extra last column.
 Let the Singular Value Decomposition (SVD) of these two matrices be

 where $\sigma_1\geq \ldots \geq \sigma_{p\wedge (n-1)}$ and $\hat \sigma_1\geq \ldots \geq \hat \sigma_{p\wedge n}$.
 Consider any $\rr\in[p\wedge (n-1)]$.
 Define

 to include the leading $\rr $ left singular vectors of $Y$ and $\hat Y$, respectively.
-Since $Y$ can be viewed as a leave-one-out submatrix of $\hat Y$ that is without the last column $y_n$, $U_\rr $ can be interpreted as a leave-one-out counterpart of $\hat U_\rr $.
+Since $Y$ can be viewed as a leave-one-out submatrix of $\hat Y$ without the last column $y_n$, $U_\rr $ can be interpreted as a leave-one-out counterpart of $\hat U_\rr $.